Zum Inhalt springen

 Workflow 1: Striking-Distance Optimization

-A concrete example from Seer Interactive: the team built an SEO agent that consolidated five manual steps into one automated workflow:
+A concrete example from Seer Interactive: the team built an SEO agent that combined five manual steps into one automated workflow:

 1. Data Connection: Agent connects directly to Google Search Console